7 Best Basketball Shoes in 2023

 Finding the best fit in basketball shoes

 The basketball shoe industry is largely driven by the NBA.
-As such, brands rarely release shoes that are deliberately for outdoor hooping.
+As such, brands rarely release shoes that are deliberately meant for outdoor hooping.

 how to assess a shoe’s outdoor (hi).png